 It can be tough for people with substance dependence to articulate their emotions, so they might not know what is going on in their head, which makes them more likely to make bad decisions that could lead them down the path towards suicide when there were other options available at hand (like talking about how they’re feeling).

-The best way forward is by getting help through rehab centers that specialize in dual diagnosis cases, where professionals will work together to tackle any mental health issues.
+The best way forward is by getting help through rehab centers that specialize in dual diagnosis cases, where professionals will work together to tackle any behavioral health issues.
 This means starting treatment sooner rather than later since waiting only leaves an individual vulnerable and without support.

 Furthermore, it’s important to talk about suicidal ideation in a direct and non-judgmental way because this is the kind of behavior that can be triggered by addiction.
 People who are struggling with substance dependence might not know how to articulate their feelings which makes them more likely to act on impulses when they’re feeling down.

 This means we need to initiate these conversations sooner rather than later so individuals have someone there for support – it doesn’t matter what you say as long as you listen, validate the other person’s experience, and offer help without judgment or stigma.

-We also want people who don’t struggle with mental health issues but have an addiction problem such as alcoholism (where drinking becomes dangerous) to come forward before things get worse instead of waiting for the other shoe to drop and then turning towards substances.
+We also want people who don’t struggle with behavioral health issues but have an addiction problem such as alcoholism (where drinking becomes dangerous) to come forward before things get worse instead of waiting for the other shoe to drop and then turning towards substances.

 Understanding all of this information is a key step in finding hope on the road toward recovery.
 It might not seem like there’s a healthy way out, but with help, one can find it if we start talking about what’s going on now.

 There are many ways to help reduce suicidal ideation and ensure safety if it happens.